Monday, March 16, 2026

 We will read published stories as models.
 Amy Hempel writes of a woman who abandons a close friend dying of cancer, and confronts the aftermath of her choice.

-Thom Jones explores one soldier’s psychological territory of war, aggression, and epileptic torment, in which “illness” provokes desires to find a better way to live.
+Thom Jones explores one soldier’s psychological territory of war, aggression, and epileptic torment, in which “illness” provokes insight and understanding of life.

 Hemingway: A Writing Workshop